rwrcooper/rwrcooper.github.io/_pages/cv.md

 {% include base_path %}

-For a full copy of my current CV, please send me an email.
+For a full copy of my current CV please send me an email.